ozwaldorf/carburetor/README.md

 ### Catppuccin `whiskers`

 Catppuccin has a tool called [whiskers](https://github.com/catppuccin/whiskers) which is used to create color schemes from template files.
 The [`carburetor-whiskers.json`](carburetor-whiskers.json) file can be used to generate a Carburetor color scheme for any template file that works with `whiskers`.
+A list of available catppuccin ports can be found at [arewewhiskersyet.com](https://arewewhiskersyet.com/).
 #### Example: Zed
 The same process should apply for whichever program you would like to create a Carburetor color scheme for.